Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTest-with-MS-TFS.md

 ![](img/Using_SpiraTest_with_MS-TFS_84.png)

-This will allow the data-synchronization plug-in to know which user in SpiraTeam match which equivalent user in TFS.
+This will allow the data-synchronization plug-in to know which user in Spira match which equivalent user in TFS.
 Click \[Update\] once you've entered the appropriate login name.
 You should now repeat for the other users who will be active in both systems.

 *If you have set the "Auto-Map Users" option in the TFS 2012 plugin, you can skip this section completely.*

 ### Configuring the Release Mapping

-When the data-synchronization service runs, when it comes across a release/iteration in SpiraTeam that it has not seen before, it will create a corresponding "Iteration" in TFS.
-Similarly if it comes across a new Iteration in TFS that it has not seen before, it will create a new Release/Iteration in SpiraTeam.
+When the data-synchronization service runs, when it comes across a release/iteration in Spira that it has not seen before, it will create a corresponding "Iteration" in TFS.
+Similarly if it comes across a new Iteration in TFS that it has not seen before, it will create a new Release/Iteration in Spira.
 Therefore when using both systems together, it is recommended that you only enter new Releases/Iterations in one system and let the data-synchronization service add them to the other system.

 However you may start out with the situation where you already have pre-existing Releases/Iterations in both systems that you need to associate in the data-mapping.
 If you don't do this, you may find that duplicates get created when you first enable the data-synchronization service.
 Therefore for any Releases/Iterations that already exist in BOTH systems please navigate to Planning \> Releases and click on the Release/Iteration in question.
 Make sure you have the 'Overview' tab visible and expand the "Properties" section of the release/iteration: